 Wallbridge Mining Company (TSX:WM)

-This is an updated version of an article originally published by the Investing News Network on August 6, 2013.
+This is an updated version of an article originally published by the Investing News Network in 2013.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Wallbridge Mining Company is a client of the Investing News Network.
+Editorial Disclosure: Carube Copper, New Age Metals and Wallbridge Mining Company are clients of the Investing News Network.
 This article is not paid-for content.